-(1) To hold parliamentary briefing on the Manila Call for Action of Parliamentarians of 2010.
+(1) Hold a parliamentary briefing on "The Manila Call for Action of Parliamentarians of 2010."

-(2) To promote parliamentary discussions on disaster risk reduction towards the elimination of risk.
+(2) Promote parliamentary discussions on disaster risk reduction towards the elimination of risk.

-(3) Through closer collaboration with UNISDR, enhance the knowledge and capacity of parliamentarians in disaster risk reduction through forums for sharing knowledge, information, and best practices of countries.
+(3) Through closer collaboration with the UNISDR, enhance the knowledge and capacity of parliamentarians in disaster risk reduction through forums for sharing knowledge, information, and best practices of countries.

-(4) To form a parliamentary committee or a working group and a coalition of parliamentarians for disaster risk reduction, and interact more effectively with the executive branch of government
+(4) Form a parliamentary committee or a working group and a coalition of parliamentarians for disaster risk reduction, and to interact more effectively with the executive branch of government.

-(5) To conduct public hearings on disaster risk reduction-related development issues and encourage public awareness through mass media campaigns.
+(5) Conduct public hearings on disaster risk reduction-related development issues and encourage public awareness through mass media campaigns.

-(6) To facilitate country-specific cost-benefit analyses on disaster risk reduction and climate change adaptation.
+(6) Facilitate country-specific cost-benefit analyses on disaster risk reduction and climate change adaptation.

-(7) To identify, interact with, and engage stakeholders, including national and local governments, political parties, civil society, media, and youth organizations.
+(7) Identify, interact with, and engage stakeholders, including national and local governments, political parties, civil society, media, and youth organizations.

-(8) To lobby for an increase in national investment in disaster risk reduction, and to facilitate direct access to international funds intended for climate change adaptation and for reducing climate-related risk.
+(8) Lobby for an increase in national investment in disaster risk reduction, and to facilitate direct access to international funds intended for climate change adaptation and for reducing climate-related risk.

-(9) To promote legislation that allocates adequate national budget for disaster risk reduction in each development sector.
+(9) Promote legislation that allocates adequate national budget for disaster risk reduction in each development sector.

-(10) To engage in the discourse on evaluating development towards global sustainability.
+(10) Engage in the discourse on evaluating development towards global sustainability.